juancarlospaco/nim-nudesbait/README.md

 - Why not just use a ZIP?.

 Anti-Virus scan inside compressed files nowadays, and can flag or delete or quarantine your ZIP with the ScamBait.

+ZIP can be Previewed as a normal folder nowadays, breaking the illusion of a Bait.

+Compressed file extraction tend to be verbose, show progress, list extracted files, show GUI, breaking the illusion of a Bait.